Manta-Network/docs/docs/openzl/proposal.md

 OpenZL provides list of cryptographic primitives with *optimized* zero-knowledge proof implementations in `eclair`.
 These gadgets are composable and can be combined to build more powerful protocols such as anonymous payment (ZCash/Manta) or zk-rollups.
 The gadget library that OpenZL provides on its initial release includes:
 * *hashing gadget*: an optimized implementation of the Poseidon Hash Function [1], with parameterized arity (2, 4, 8)
-* *accumulator gadget*: Merkle tree gadget that supports zero-knowlegde membership proofs.
+* *accumulator gadget*: Merkle tree gadget that supports zero-knowledge membership proofs.
 The Merkle tree gadget supports incremental updates as well.
 * *commitment gadget*: A commitment scheme that is both *binding* and *hiding*.
 This commitment scheme is built on top of the *hashing gadget*.

 ### Embedded Circuit Language And Intermediate Representation (`eclair`)